scambier/obsidian-omnisearch/README.md

   - The relevance of a document against a query depends on the number of times the query terms appear in the document, its filename, and its headings
 - Instant search results, with highlighting
 - Fuzzy/partial search, resistance to typos

-### In the works

-- UI to show multiple matches in the same note
+- In-file search to quickly skim multiple results in a single note
-- Search in open notes
-- Settings to ignore folders
-- Settings to configure the weighting variables
+- Resistance to typos

 ## Motivation